equilnite/wright-stuff-timer/README.md

-# wright-stuff-timer
+# Wright Stuff Timer
- A javascript timer with a webpage interface for the Science Olympiad event Wright Stuff
+ A javascript timer with a webpage interface for the Science Olympiad event Wright Stuff!